 Guideline Code and/or Guide Description Company's Compliance or Explanation 2.6 (a) What is the Board's policy with regard to diversity in identifying director nominees?
-The Board's policy in identifying director an appropriate mix of members with competencies and experience that coul Group, regardless of gender.
-The current Board composition pro experience and knowledge to the Comp n complement ld effectively c ovides a dive ary skills, core ontribute to the rsity of skills, (b) Please state Table 2.6 - Balance and Diversity o f the Board whether the current composition of the Number of Directors Proportion of Board Board provides Core Competencies diversity on each - Accounting or finance 2 33% of the following - - Business management 6 100% skills, experience, - Legal or corporate governance 2 33% gender and Relevant industry knowledge 3 50% knowledge of the Company, and elaborate with numerical data where appropriate. or experience - Strategic planning experience 6 100% - Customer based experience or knowledge 4 67% (c) What steps have the Board taken to achieve the balance and diversity necessary to maximise its effectiveness?
-The Board has taken the following step balance and diversity: Annual review by the NC to assess core competencies of the Board are the efficacy of the Board; and Annual evaluation by the Directors Directors possess, with a view expertise which is lacking by the Bo The NC will consider the results recommendation for the appointment re-appointment of incumbent directors. s if the existing complementa s of the skill to understand ard. of these ex of new direc g attributes and ry and enhance sets the other the range of cercises in its 2.8 Have the Non-Executive Directors met in the absence of key management personnel in the last financial year?
-The Non-Executive Directors had met a key management personnel in FY2015. the absence of
+The Board's policy in identifying director nominees is primarily to have an appropriate mix of members with complementary skills, core competencies and experience that could effectively contribute to the Group, regardless of gender. (b) Please state whether the current The current Board composition pro experience and knowledge to the Com pany as follows composition of the Table 2.6 - Balance and Diversity o f the Board Board provides diversity on each Number of Directors Proportion of Board of the following - Core Competencies skills, experience, - Accounting or finance 2 33% gender and knowledge of the - Business management 6 100% Company, and - Legal or corporate governance 2 33% elaborate with numerical data where appropriate.
+Relevant industry knowledge or experience 3 50% - Strategic planning experience 6 100% - Customer based experience or knowledge 4 67% Gender - Male 6 100% - Female 0 0% (c) What steps have the Board taken to achieve the balance and diversity necessary to maximise its effectiveness?
+The Board has taken the following steps to maintain or enhance in balance and diversity: Annual review by the NC to assess if the existing attributes an core competencies of the Board are complementary and enhance the efficacy of the Board; and Annual evaluation by the Directors of the skill sets the other Director possess, with a view to understand the range of expertise which is lacking by the Board.
+The NC will consider the results of these exercises in in recommendation for the appointment of new directors and/or the reappointment of incumbent directors.
+2.8 Have the Non-Executive Directors met in the absence of key management personnel in the last financial year?
+The Non-Executive Directors had met at least once in the absence of key management personnel in FY2016.